-- During Relationships, Sex and Health Education lessons (and at other times) controversial topics may arise.
+- During Relationships & Sex Education lessons (and at other times) controversial topics may arise.
 The judgement of individual teachers will decide as to whether the subjects are suitable for class discussion.
-Teachers will try to answer student's questions honestly, sensitively and in such a way that takes the context into account.
+Teachers will try to answer students' questions honestly, sensitively and in such a way that takes the context into account.
 In all circumstances, the professional judgement of the teacher must come in to play. - 2.
 If a question is felt to be too sensitive, the teacher will acknowledge it and deal with it outside of the whole class setting. - 3.
 Teachers should establish a set of ground rules so that young people are aware of parameters. - 4.
 Students will never be asked to discuss personal information about themselves or others. - 5.
-Teachers and students will be taught to show respect for all genders, sexualities, and different types of families. - 6.
-Any concerns that arise around safeguarding issues must be followed up under the Academy's safe-guarding procedures. - 7.
+Teachers and students will show respect for all genders, sexualities, and different types of families. - 6.
+Any concerns that arise around safe-guarding issues must be followed up under the Academies' safe-guarding procedures. - 7.
 Teachers will deal sensitively and objectively with information around controversial topics and will always avoid the development of bias and prejudice.
-Teachers will challenge misconceptions, stereotypes, prejudice and discrimination.
+Teachers will challenge misconceptions, stereotypes, prejudice, and discrimination.

-The Role of Health Professions in the Delivery of Relationships, Sex and Health Education Programme
+The Role of Health Professions in the Delivery of Relationships and Sex Education

-The Academy will work with health professionals in the development and implementation of the Academy's Relationship, Sex and Health programme.
-Any visitors used to help in the delivery of the Relationships, Sex and Health Education programme will be clear about the boundaries of their input and will be aware of the Relationships, Sex and Health Education curriculum.
-Relevant Academy policies and their work will be planned and agreed in advance.
+The Academy will work with health professionals in the development and implementation of the Academy's Relationships & Sex programme.
+Any visitors used to help in the delivery of the Relationships & Sex Education programme will be clear about the boundaries of their input and will be aware of the Relationships & Sex Education curriculum and relevant Academy policies and their work will be planned and agreed in advance.